turingschool/backend-curriculum-site/module1/lessons/mocks_stubs.md

   end
 ```

-### Check for Understanding
+### Interview Question

-With your partners, teach back the difference between stubs and mocks.
-Check the [mocha docs](https://github.com/freerange/mocha) for more details.
+What are mocks and stubs?
+When have you used them?

 ## The Ultimate CFU

-* Can you think of a Black Thursday test you've already written that could use mocks and stubs instead?
+* Can you think of a Cross Check test you've already written that could use mocks and stubs instead?
 * When would you use a stub over a mock with expectations and returns?

 ## Further Reading